mblack1/TextbookScreenshotter/README.md

 Wait for the program to complete.
 If everything worked out, you should have a complete pdf named "Textbook.pdf" in the folder you made

+If you get a memory error you can try reducing the loop size and running it multiple times.
+(Instead of "for i in range(0, book_length)" change to "for i in range(0, book_length/2 or 4)")

 All credit goes to u/elitesla on reddit.
 I am just putting it on github for more people to find.